bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-07-28-newsletter.md

   using [PBSTs][topic psbt] (both [version 0][BIP174] and [version 2][BIP370]) with [taproot][topic taproot] transactions.
 See [Newsletter #155][news155 tr psbts] for previous discussion.

+## Acknowledgments and edits

+Our original description of Bitcoin Core PR #22387 claimed the new rate limit was about 40x higher than the measured rate.
+The correct figure is about 4x.
+We thank Amiti Uttarwar for reporting this error.

 {% include references.md %}
 {% include linkers/issues.md issues="22387,4669,4639,878,1072,1139" %}